Fire safety tips in your ‘van

 • do not try to deal with fires originating from bottled gas supplies or those which are directly adjacent to them.
 Retreat a long way away and call for Fire Brigade assistance.
 Where gas supplies are involved, remember to notify your neighbouring caravans so they can evacuate a further distance away too.

-Remember – study in advance
+Remember – plan in advance

 As mentioned above, when a fire has broken out is not the time to start trying to learn for the first time about how to deal with it.

-For the protection of yourself, your family and other caravanners around you, make sure you find 30 minutes or so to familiarise yourself with basic fire prevention and fire- fighting techniques using appropriate safety equipment.
+For the protection of yourself, your family and other caravanners around you, make sure you find 30 minutes or so to familiarise yourself with basic fire prevention and fire-fighting techniques using appropriate safety equipment.